You are listening to the Sean Hannity Radio Show podcast.

 America does not bend.

-And we will never ever yield.
+We do not waver, and we will never, ever yield.

-And we pledge to work together to fight together and to overcome together every enemy and obstacle that's ever in our path.
+So here at this memorial, with hearts both sad and determined, we honor every hero who keeps us safe and free, and we pledge to work together, to fight together, and to overcome together every enemy and obstacle that's ever in our path.

 Our values will endure.